Players on the National Soccer Team did not receive their bonuses for the 2019 Gold Cup. Yet the Haitian Football Federation received the money

 One of the Committee members confirms to AyiboPost that they have indeed been contacted by players regarding the matter.
 The institution that began working since February 18th has spent months unaware of the ins and outs of this scandal.

-According to the committee member speaking anonymously, because of the sensitivity of the subject, the federation’s officials refuse to draft and submit an inventory to the new Committee as had been requested since February 18, 2021.
+According to the committee member speaking anonymously, because of the sensitivity of the matter, the federation’s officials refuse to draft and submit an inventory to the new Committee as had been requested back in February 18, 2021.

 For the Committee headed by Jacques Letang, the slow pace of the FHF when it comes to producing the inventory is nothing other than a strategy aimed at destroying evidence of past embezzlement.